algorandfoundation/algokit-utils-ts/docs/capabilities/asset.md

 ## `optIn`

 Before an account can receive a specific asset, it must `opt-in` to receive it.
 An opt-in transaction places an asset holding of 0 into the account and increases its minimum balance by 100,000 microAlgos.
-The `optIn` function facilitates the opt-in process for an account to a specific asset, allowing the account to receive and hold that particular asset.
+The `optIn` function facilitates the opt-in process for an account to multiple assets, allowing the account to receive and hold those assets.

 ## `optOut`